-- Do look for a CE mark but don’t rely on it solely, as the mark may be a fake.
-The CE mark should be visible and easily to read.
+- Look for a CE mark but don’t rely on it solely, as the mark may be fake.
+The CE mark should be visible and easy to read.

-- Also check the box, charger and the device for markings or traceable information; such as the name and contact details of the manufacturer and/or importer.
+- Check the box, charger and the hoverboard for markings or traceable information; such as the name and full contact details of the manufacturer and/or importer.
 If this information is missing, do not buy it.

-- If you are not fully satisfied that the product you are buying is safe, don’t spend your money on it.
+- If you are not sure that the product you are buying is safe, don’t spend your money on it.

-If you come across any products which you think might be unsafe, let us know who was selling it and where by calling our consumer helpline on 1890 432 432.
+If you see any products you think are unsafe, contact us and let us know who was selling it and where by calling our consumer helpline on 01 402 5555 or lo-call 1890 432 432.